What are fallen arches?

 – Your arches are getting progressively lower or flatter over time.

 – Your shoes are being worn out unusually fast.

 – Your feet are weak, stiff, or numb.

 How will you be treated for fallen arches?

 If you are in pain or discomfort, a podiatrist can make a diagnosis by examining the foot and lower limb.
 They will assess the muscles and bones in your feet and legs and see how they move and if there are any weaknesses or imbalances.
 They may also look at the bottom of your shoes to see if any unusual patterns are revealed by your walking movements.

-In most cases, there will be no need for a surgical intervention.
-Conservative treatments such as orthotics, braces, sports taping and exercises are very effective ways to resolve the underlying problem and reduce the associated symptoms.
+In most cases, there will be no need for surgical intervention.
+Conservative treatments such as orthotics, braces, sports taping, and exercises are very effective ways to resolve the underlying problem and reduce the associated symptoms.